 Row of cannabis concentrates on a black table

-Dabs, or cannabis concentrates, are popular and highly potent forms of cannabis.
+Cannabis concentrates are popular and highly potent forms of cannabis.
 They are firm favorites of cannabis enthusiasts, and considering the various types to experiment with, that’s no surprise.
 In this guide, we unpack everything there is to know about cannabis concentrates, including:

 • Types of Cannabis Concentrates

-• What Are the Best Temperatures to Smoke Concentrates?
+• Best Temperatures to Smoke Concentrates

 • Marijuana Concentrates FAQs